elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-best-practices-for-safe-medication-prescription-and-administration-to-avoid-errors.md

 url: /learn/nursing/questions/what-are-the-best-practices-for-safe-medication-prescription-and-administration-to-avoid-errors
 score: -1.0
 related_article1:
-    id: 169680
+    id: 169674
-    title: What are the essential components of an emergency response plan in a healthcare setting?
+    title: >-
+        What are the recommended practices for the safe disposal of sharps to prevent injuries?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-essential-components-of-an-emergency-response-plan-in-a-healthcare-setting
+    url: /learn/nursing/questions/what-are-the-recommended-practices-for-the-safe-disposal-of-sharps-to-prevent-injuries
 related_article2:
-    id: 169675
+    id: 169673
-    title: What techniques are recommended for safe patient handling to prevent musculoskeletal injuries?
+    title: >-
+        What safety protocols should be followed to prevent exposure to hazardous substances?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-are-recommended-for-safe-patient-handling-to-prevent-musculoskeletal-injuries
+    url: /learn/nursing/questions/what-safety-protocols-should-be-followed-to-prevent-exposure-to-hazardous-substances
 related_article3:
-    id: 169671
+    id: 169668
-    title: What procedures are essential for preventing hospital-acquired infections?
+    title: >-
+        How should controlled substances be handled and stored to ensure regulatory compliance?
     subject: Nursing
-    url: /learn/nursing/questions/what-procedures-are-essential-for-preventing-hospitalacquired-infections
+    url: /learn/nursing/questions/how-should-controlled-substances-be-handled-and-stored-to-ensure-regulatory-compliance
 related_article4:
-    id: 169673
+    id: 169668
-    title: What safety protocols should be followed to prevent exposure to hazardous substances?
+    title: >-
+        How should controlled substances be handled and stored to ensure regulatory compliance?
     subject: Nursing
-    url: /learn/nursing/questions/what-safety-protocols-should-be-followed-to-prevent-exposure-to-hazardous-substances
+    url: /learn/nursing/questions/how-should-controlled-substances-be-handled-and-stored-to-ensure-regulatory-compliance
 related_article5:
-    id: 169680
+    id: 169665
-    title: What are the essential components of an emergency response plan in a healthcare setting?
+    title: >-
+        What are the key expectations from healthcare providers to ensure patient safety in hospitals?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-essential-components-of-an-emergency-response-plan-in-a-healthcare-setting
+    url: /learn/nursing/questions/what-are-the-key-expectations-from-healthcare-providers-to-ensure-patient-safety-in-hospitals
 ---

 &nbsp;